AkshayMele/Flappy/README.md

 ### 11. Functional Programming

-I have created a small [Weather APP](https://github.com/AkshayMele/Flappy/blob/main/Weather/weather.py) to demonstrate fucntional programming.
+I have created a small [Weather APP](https://github.com/AkshayMele/Flappy/blob/main/Weather/weather.py) to demonstrate functional programming.

 &rarr; [Only final data structure used in the code]()